promhippie/prometheus-vcd-sd/docs/content/kubernetes.md

 ---
 title: "Kubernetes"
-date: 2022-03-09T00:00:00+00:00
+date: 2022-07-22T00:00:00+00:00
 anchor: "kubernetes"
 weight: 20
 ---

 ## Kubernetes

-So far we got the deployment via [Kustomize](https://github.com/kubernetes-sigs/kustomize) to get this service discovery working on Kubernetes.
-We are already working on a [Helm]() chart to offer more options, dependening on your preferences.
+Currently we are covering the most famous installation methods on Kubernetes, you can choose between [Kustomize][kustomize] and [Helm][helm].

 ### Kustomize

-We won't cover the installation of [Kustomize](https://github.com/kubernetes-sigs/kustomize) or encryption tooling like [KSOPS](https://github.com/viaduct-ai/kustomize-sops) within this guide, to get it installed and working please consult the documentation of these projects.
-After the installation of [Kustomize](https://github.com/kubernetes-sigs/kustomize) you just need to prepare a `kustomization.yml` wherever you like:
+We won't cover the installation of [Kustomize][kustomize] within this guide, to get it installed and working please read the upstream documentation.
+After the installation of [Kustomize][kustomize] you just need to prepare a `kustomization.yml` wherever you like similar to this:

 {{< highlight yaml >}}
 apiVersion: kustomize.config.k8s.io/v1beta1